mothur/mothur.github.io/_wiki/make.contigs.md

 If you are running the **make.contigs** command with paired barcodes or primers, you can use the checkorient parameter.
-When checkorient=t and mothur can\'t find the barcodes and primers, it will search the reverse compliment.
+When checkorient=t and mothur can't find the barcodes and primers, it will search the reverse compliment.
 The default is true.

 ### oligos scrap code meanings

-When you run mothur with an oligos file and the barcodes and or primers are not found mothur will assign the read to the \*scrap file.
-Mothur includes scrap codes to indicate why the read failed.
-Let\'s look at an
+When you run mothur with an oligos file and the barcodes and or primers are not found mothur will assign the read to the \*scrap file. mothur includes scrap codes to indicate why the read failed.
+Let's look at an
 example:

 -   seqName \| failureCode(checkorientFailureCode) ee=expectedError